 Regularly measuring blood sugar plays an important role in maintaining a healthy life and managing diabetes.
 Therefore, regular monitoring of blood sugar levels is crucial for protecting individuals’ overall health and early detection of potential health problems.

-What Should Be the Postprandial Blood Sugar in Children?
+What Should Postprandial Blood Sugar Be in Children?

 Blood sugar levels in children may differ from those in adults.
 It can also vary depending on age, growth rate, and individual health conditions.
 Generally, the blood sugar measured about two hours after a meal in healthy children should be below 140 mg/dL.